Skip to content ↓

 Individual liberty

 At Riverside, we pride ourselves on how we enable all pupils to develop their self-knowledge, self-esteem and self-confidence.
 As a fully inclusive school, with two special provisions, we use a range of strategies to develop independence and support individual aspirations.
 All pupils are free to express their views in a safe and appropriate manner.
 There are ample opportunities throughout the curriculum to take part in discussions and debates and all views are given full regard.
 Pupils know they are listened to and treated with respect.
-If a child has concerns they can talk to our "Listening Ear", a qualified practitioner in Emotional First Aid, or use the class worry box.

-Through our curriculum and our historical timeline mural, children learn about times in the past and in the current news, when individual liberty has been challenged.
 We remember those who have given their lives to preserve our individual liberty in this country and we have a permanent Remembrance Day display.
 In order to encourage future aspirations, we hold a Jobs Fair for our upper Key Stage 2 children.
 Pupils have the opportunity to talk to employees from different trades and professions, asking questions and trying out the tools of the trades.
 This has inspired many pupils to think of future careers and learning journeys, and the positive contribution they can make to our society.

 Mutual respect